How to Reorganize and Rebuild Indexes in SQL Server Database?

 How to Reorganize Indexes in SQL Server?

 Reorganizing the index improves its structure by moving the pages into a more efficient search order.
 It also helps the index rows to deallocate unused pages.
 Swap the remaining pages in small transactions until all the pages are in logical order.
-The result will produce logically ordered pages rather than physically contiguous pages.
-To reorganize the indexes, you can follow the below methods:
+The result will create logically ordered pages instead of physically contiguous pages.
+To reorganize the indexes, you can follow the below cited steps:

 1. Reorganize Indexes using T-SQL Command